 Daniel Chace (who goes by “Chace”) is a Licensed Acupuncturist specializing in Japanese Style Acupuncture and Moxibustion.
 Chace sees patients of all ages for conditions ranging from acute and chronic pain, digestive issues, autoimmune disorders, to male and female infertility.
 He specializes in treating psycho-emotional conditions such as anxiety and depression.

 Chace holds a Master in Acupuncture from the New England School of Acupuncture and is a Diplomate of Acupuncture certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 He is also licensed in Massachusetts by the Board of Registration in Medicine.
-Currently, Chace has a clinic in Plainville, MA and is a Clinical Assistant in the Japanese Acupuncture Department at the New England School of Acupuncture (NESA) at Massachusetts College of Pharmacy and Health Sciences (MCPHS).
+Currently, Chace has a clinic in Plainville, MA and is a Clinical Supervisor and Adjunct Faculty in the Japanese Acupuncture Department at the New England School of Acupuncture (NESA) at Massachusetts College of Pharmacy and Health Sciences (MCPHS).

 I grew up in North Attleboro, MA and went to The University of Rhode Island where I earned my B.S. in Zoology.
 After graduating from URI, I spent a year working for the Roger Williams Park Zoo as a Zookeeper.
 I then spent several years working in the field of Ornithology for the Utah Division of Wildlife and the Massachusetts Audubon Society.
 In 1998 I was offered a position at The Fessenden School in West Newton, MA.
 I spent the next 13 years at Fessenden teaching science in the Upper School as well as being head of the Department for the last 8 years of my tenure.